Unlocking the Power of Transformational Leadership: Inspiring Teams and Achieving Extraordinary Results

 And they use this storytelling technique to make the people understand the business vision you have aimed for.

-If you think that it’s much, then you’re mistaken.
+If you think that it’s too much, then you’re mistaken.
 While following the transformational leadership style, you have to show people the affirmative effect of the vision you have developed.

 Your picture should conjugate in everyone’s life; this will help them understand the importance of the image.